Norwegian Nobel Committee: History

 Jurist Fredrik Heffermehl has noted that a legislative body could not necessarily be expected to handle a judicial task like managing a legal will.
-The task of a parliament is to create and change laws whereas a will can not be changed unless the premises are clearly outdated.
+The task of a parliament is to create and change laws whereas a will cannot be changed unless the premises are clearly outdated.
 However, this question was not debated in depth, out of contemporary fear that the donated money might be lost in legal battles if the body was not created soon.
 On 26 April 1897 the Norwegian Parliament accepted the assignment and on 5 August the same year it formalized the process of election and service time for committee members.
 The first Peace Prize was awarded in 1901 to Henri Dunant and Frédéric Passy.
 In the beginning, the committee was filled with active parliamentarians and the annual reports were discussed in parliamentary sessions.
 These ties to the Norwegian Parliament were later weakened so that the committee became more independent.
 Accordingly, the name was changed from the Norwegian Nobel Committee to the Nobel Committee of the Norwegian Parliament (Det norske Stortings Nobelkomité) in 1901, but changed back in 1977.
 Now, active parliamentarians cannot sit on the committee, unless they have explicitly stated their intent to step down shortly.

 Nonetheless, the committee is still composed mainly of politicians.
 A 1903 proposition to elect a law scholar (Ebbe Hertzberg) was rejected.
 In late 1948, the election system was changed to make the committee more proportional with parliamentary representation of Norwegian political parties.
 The Norwegian Labour Party, which controlled a simple majority of seats in the Norwegian Parliament orchestrated this change.
 This practice has been cemented, but sharply criticized.
 There have been propositions about including non-Norwegian members in the committee, but this has never happened.